Project-Sloth/ps-mdt/README.md

 - **If there are 7 diffrent departments why is there only 5 active unit counters?** - The counters are catagorized from left to right City, County, State, EMS and DOJ, this was done to keep the UI clean and becasue most aren't going to use all 7 departments.

+- **Why cant I see __X__ department panel?** - to see the each panel your job must be named correctly and are case sensitive, if you cant see the LSPD panel make sure your job is named police.
+The others are direct lower case versons of their names in the preview above.

 # Reskins
 The below repos are direct forks of ps-mdt and have been edited to fit certain countries/look.